yuchuan1/eddie-workspace/libs/react-echarts/echarts-migration-spec.md

 # ECharts Migration Specification to React Library

-This document outlines a phased approach to migrate the line chart functionality from the existing Angular-based echarts library (@[/Users/eddie/iabg/holmes/libs/echarts]) to a new React library in the NX workspace at @[/Users/eddie/eddie/eddie-workspace].
-The migration focuses on React 19.2 and includes setting up Storybook, Jest tests, and ensuring lint compliance.
-Steps are based on modern NX and React best practices.
+This document outlines a phased approach to migrate the line chart functionality from an existing internal Angular-based ECharts library to a new React library in this Nx workspace.
+The migration focuses on React 19.2 and includes setting up Storybook, tests, and ensuring lint compliance.
+Steps are based on modern Nx and React best practices.
 Note: CI/CD integration is deferred and can be added in a future phase if needed.

 ## Step 1: Pre-Migration Audit